Brian Wilson: Mental health

 Wilson, in 1990, attributed LSD to his developing "a Jesus Christ complex" in the mid-1960s.
+Mike Love saw signs of irregular behavior in Wilson by July 1965, recalling an incident where Wilson deliberately crashed his car.
+His drug use was initially concealed from his bandmates and family, including Love, who had thought Wilson to be strictly opposed to drugs.
+(Note: In his memoir, Love wrote of an incident in which he had discovered drug paraphernalia in Wilson's hotel room during a tour stop in Texas in the early 1960s.
+Love was unsure of the drug contents, although it was certainly not marijuana, and he did not confront Wilson about the matter.)
 Following the advice of Four Freshmen manager Bill Wagner, Wilson consulted with a UCLA psychiatrist on the adverse effects of LSD.
 The psychiatrist later told Wagner, "I don't know if he is savable.
 He gives me the impression he's been on it for a while, and he's entirely enamored of it."
 By 1966, Wilson acknowledged using "pills" for introspection rather than leisure and viewed psychedelic usage as benign.
 His 2016 memoir states that he abstained from consuming LSD for a second time until he was 23, around 1966 or 1967.
 Marilyn suspected he had numerous LSD experiences in the ensuing years, although she knew of only two such incidents at the time.
 Ledbetter, in 2004, claimed Wilson had taken LSD only three times in his life.
 (Note: Micky Dolenz recalled an occasion in the 1970s where he took LSD with Wilson, Harry Nilsson, and John Lennon in Malibu.
 Dolenz said that Wilson "played just one note on a piano over and over again" for the duration.)

 As Wilson's condition worsened, he grew susceptible to paranoid delusions, believing that his auditory hallucinations were Satan coming "in the form of other people that were competing with me and had ideas of killing me".
 By 1968, following the birth of their first child, Marilyn's concerns about Wilson's mental health intensified.
 Wilson was hospitalized later that year and prescribed Thorazine for severe anxiety disorder.
 He may have self-admitted and possibly received treatments ranging from talking therapies to doses of lithium and electroconvulsive therapy during this stay.